dadebulba/services-api/README.md

 | `order`              | 'ASC'/'DESC' | No       | Ascending or Descending order. | ASC

-If successful, returns the service with linked versions details.
+If successful, returns the service with linked version details.

 Example response: